We put great importance to data protection and therefore use the data you provide to us with upmost care.

 Richtlinie zur Förderung der Anschaffung von Elektrobussen im öffentlichen Personennahverkehr, by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (beck-online, 2021)

 The creation of this solution has been supported by EU funding

-With the aim of having 100% of public transportation buses in Tartu run on gas by 2019, the municipality has purchased 60 new biogas busses for the public transportation network.
+With the aim of having 100% of public transportation buses in Tartu run on biogas by 2019, the municipality purchased 60 new biogas buses for the public transportation network.